How to Break a Weight Loss Plateau

 • You've been in a deficit for an extended period

 Most plateaus are Type 1.
-Let's troubleshoot.
+Time to troubleshoot.

 For one full week: